babashka/nbb/doc/publish/README.md

 ES6 module.

-The `index.mjs` file is a small wrapper that sets up the classpath for nbb to the `src` directory relative to the wrapper:
+The `index.mjs` file is a small wrapper that sets up the classpath for nbb to the `src` directory relative to the wrapper using `addClassPath`.
+It also calls the initial CLJS file using `loadFile`.

 ``` javascript
 #!/usr/bin/env node